X-lab-3D/PANDORA/README.md

 PANDORA documentation can be found at: https://csb-pandora.readthedocs.io/en/latest/

+To use PANDORA for reverse docking, please switch to the reverse_peptide_MHCII branch.

 ## Dependencies
 PANDORA requires MODELLER, python and some python libraries to be installed.